Elucidating the nature of axial-vector charm-antibottom tetraquark states: Construction of the LCSR

-This section of the paper presents the derivation of QCD light-cone sum rules for axial-vector charm-antibottom (for short $Z_{ \bar b c}$) tetraquark states.
+This section of the paper presents the derivation of LCSR for $Z_{\bar b c}$ states.
 To obtain the relevant sum rules, the following correlation function is considered.

-where $F$ denotes the external electromagnetic field, while $J^i_{\alpha(\beta)}(x)$ denotes the interpolating currents, which correspond to the $Z_{ \bar b c}$ tetraquark states.
-For the further analysis, the explicit form of these currents is provided below as follows:
+where $F$ denotes the external electromagnetic field, while $J^i_{\mu(\nu)}(x)$ denotes the interpolating currents, which correspond to the $Z_{ \bar b c}$ tetraquark states.

-where $a$, $b$, $c$, $d$ and $e$ are color indices, and $C$ is the charge conjugation operator.
-Here, the interpolating currents $J_{\alpha }^{1}(x)$ and $J_{\alpha }^{3}(x)$ are designated as coupled to the $Z_{\bar b c}$ states with quantum numbers $ \rm{J^{PC}}= 1^{+-}$, while the interpolating currents $J_{\alpha }^{2}(x)$ and $J_{\alpha }^{4}(x)$ are designated as coupled to the $Z_{\bar b c}$ states with $ \rm{J^{PC}}= 1^{++}$.
-Note that the QCD sum rules imply that the scalar and axial vector diquark states are the favored configurations~\cite {Wang:2010sh, Kleiv:2013dta}.
-Hence, for this work, we have adopted the interpolating currents of the axial-vector diquark ($A$) and scalar diquark ($S$) types.

-Under the prescriptions of the QCD light-cone sum rules method, the analysis processes can be written as follows: \begin{itemize} \item The correlation function is derived in terms of hadronic parameters, including mass, residue, form factors, and so forth, which is referred to as the "hadronic representation".
+Under the prescriptions of the LCSR, the analysis processes can be written as follows: \begin{itemize} \item The correlation function is derived in terms of hadronic parameters, including mass, residue, form factors, and so forth, which is referred to as the "hadronic representation".

 \item The correlation function is also derived in terms of parameters associated with the QCD parameters, including quark-gluon degrees of freedom and distribution amplitudes, which is referred to as the "QCD representation".